longturn/freeciv21/docs/install/windows-install.rst

 If you :emphasis:`are not` logged on as a local Administrator there is no UAC prompt and the following panel will load after an uncompress process has completed.

-Click :strong:`Next` to continue...
+Click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/01-Welcome.png
     :align: center
     :height: 400
     :alt: Welcome Panel

-Check the box to accept the GNU 3.0 License and then click :strong:`Next` to continue...
+Check the box to accept the GNU 3.0 License and then click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/02-License.png
     :align: center